Private investigator says drug kingpin targeted David Ortiz

-Peralta is being held without bail in Puerto Rico on unrelated charges of conspiracy to import cocaine and heroin.
-The U.S. Treasury designated Peralta a drug kingpin in 2019, and he was extradited to the U.S. territory in December.
+Peralta is being held in held without bail in Puerto Rico on unrelated charges of conspiracy to import cocaine and heroin.
+The U.S. Treasury designated Peralta a drug kingpin in 2019 and he wasextradited to the U.S. territory in December.

 Ortiz’s spokesperson, Joe Baerlein, told the Globe that Davis’ findings were withheld for Ortiz’s safety until Peralta was in U.S. custody.